 Parking: A Major Barrier to Equitably Oriented Transit

-By the Partners for a Strong, Prosperous, and Resilient Communities Challenge (February 2020)
+Partners for a Strong, Prosperous, and Resilient Communities Challenge (February 2020)

 Urban centers, especially those developed or redeveloping around transit assets, provide residents and visitors a high level of access to a host of uses – places to live, work, and recreate.
 Too often, however, too much land in these urban centers is devoted to a use that does not contribute nearly as much to the area’s vitality as homes, workplaces, stores, and parks.
 This land use often impedes efforts to promote equitable transit-oriented development (eTOD).
 This use is parking.

 A partnership based in Chicago, Illinois, the Strong, Prosperous, and Resilient Communities Challenge (SPARCC), recently investigated the relationship between parking policies and efforts to implement eTOD.
 At issue is that, while transit-oriented development allows travelers to be less dependent on cars, development requirements, such as parking minimums and other parking provisions, inflate the cost of such development.
 The end result is projects that do not serve the needs of people with lower incomes, who often cannot afford automobiles and the associated costs.

 SPARCC discusses how reducing parking minimums, when implemented with other policy measures, can be used in concert with TOD to create more equitable communities.
 According to SPARCC, successfully advancing eTOD will require efforts to “right size parking” – meaning to bring parking to where levels and availability match the goals of the community.
 In transit-oriented communities, right sized parking may entail the following strategies:

 - Eliminating parking minimums to limit the parking supply.
 This approach may also include implementing parking maximums in certain cases.